Božilak

+AllMusic described it as "a collection of traditional Macedonian songs recorded in collaboration with a symphony orchestra."

 Information about album

 With Božilak, Proeski focused on the Macedonian folk music tradition.
 The album includes popular traditional songs such as "Zajdi, zajdi, jasno sonce", "Majka na Marika dumaše", "More sokol pie", "Ne si go prodavaj Koljo čiflikot" and "So maki sum se rodil".
 The song "Jovano, Jovanke" was sung in a duet with the Serbian folk singer Biljana Krstić.
 The music was arranged by the Macedonian composers Soni Petrovski, Saša Nikolovski and Ilija Pejovski.
-It was first presented during Proeski's concert at the Toše Proeski Arena (then-known as Skopje City Stadium) in Skopje in 2006.
+It was first presented during Proeski's concert at the Skopje City Stadium in Skopje in 2006.
 On Bravo Show in Serbia, Proeski also performed "Zajdi, zajdi, jasno sonce" in a rock version.